 The guinea pig is no ordinary pocket pet.
 Able to talk and dance their way into your heart in a single bound, these rascally rodents are overlooked at great cost to your household cuteness quotient.
-March is Adopt a Rescued Guinea Pig Month, and in that vein, allow us to point out a few things about the captivating cavy that just might make you consider adding one to your menagerie.
+Allow us to point out a few things about the captivating cavy that just might make you consider adding one to your menagerie.

 When they’re happy or excited, there’s nothing like a good popcorning session to get a guinea pig’s blood pumping.
 Judi Lanier, founder of Metropolitan Guinea Pig Rescue and seasoned observer of guinea pig behavior, describes the action thusly: “When they’re very happy they tend to run, and all of a sudden they’ll jump up, flip around or shake their bodies around.”